 - The flexible scaling feature is enabled only when the storage cluster that you created with three or more nodes are spread across fewer than the minimum requirement of three availability zones.
-For information about flexible scaling, see the Add capacity using YAML section in Scaling Storage guide. - If the nodes selected do not match the OpenShift Data Foundation cluster requirement of an aggregated 30 CPUs and 72 GiB of RAM, a minimal cluster is deployed.
+For information about flexible scaling, see knowledgebase article on Scaling OpenShift Data Foundation cluster using YAML when flexible scaling is enabled. - Flexible scaling features get enabled at the time of deployment and can not be enabled or disabled later on. - If the nodes selected do not match the OpenShift Data Foundation cluster requirement of an aggregated 30 CPUs and 72 GiB of RAM, a minimal cluster is deployed.
 For minimum starting node requirements, see the Resource requirements section in the Planning guide. - c.
-From the available list of Disk Type, select SSD/NVME. - d.
-Expand the Advanced section and set the following options:
+From the available list of Disk Type, select SSD/NVME.

+d.
+Expand the A dvanced sectio n and set the following op tions: